 - In Feng Shui, one of the effects for the Blast sorcery schtick is "conjured weapons".

 - Archer in Fate/stay night is able to summon his weapons out of thin air through some unknown means, unlike the other Servants who are always wielding theirs.
 Shirou eventually becomes able to instantly create swords from mana through his own freakish magic specialization.
-The exact nature of this power is complicated and takes up a great amount of expo-speak over the three routes, but it basically boils down to Shirou stealing the power of Archer, who is using a self-made Hyperspace Arsenal that he summons his weapons from.
+The exact nature of this power is complicated and takes up a great amount of expo-speak over the three routes, but it basically boils down to Shirou and Archer recording near-perfect copies of any weapon they see inside their soul and using their "Tracing" to pull the copy into the real world.

 - Kassadin's Laser Blade in League of Legends is this for his Void powers.